scrabbletank/farhome-rules/monstermanual.md

 ***Sneak Attack.*** *Maneuver, Melee Attack:* 3 AP, 3/1/1/0/0</br>Only usable if you are flanking or have Combat Advantage.
 You may reroll 4 dice in the attack roll and this deals 1 wound on hit.
 For every crit in your attack roll add an extra wound die to the damage.

 ***Sucker Punch.*** *Maneuver, Reaction:* 2 AP, 3/1/1/0/0</br>When an adjacent creature is casting a spell you may attack them before their spell completes, dealing 1 wound die on hit.
-If the attack lands the creature adds 1 bad die, plus a bad die for every crit in your attack roll to their spelclasting roll.
+If the attack lands the creature adds 1 bad die, plus a bad die for every crit in your attack roll to their spellcasting roll.
 ___

 #### Twili Witch